 - Executive Vice-President

-- Chief Food Safety Officer and Chief Veterinary Officer for Canada
+- Chief Food Safety Officer, Chief Veterinary Officer and Chief Plant Health Officer for Canada

 - Senior management structure